AdamJKing/aphrograph/README.md

 * Remove magic numbers (ie, 86400, 3600, etc)
 * Remove MonadFail for App
 * Reconcile difference between App "Failed State" and an error returned when running an "App" monad
+* Create app configuration parameter
+* Add error reason to "failure state"
+* Investigate weird label cropping when using day labels (-12d in from section)
+* Make application logger part of the app state
+* Create version of logger that takes buildable fmt data rather than strings (make it lazy)